Understand what is ulimit? How to set it? Which all system resources can be limited using ulimit control? and how to

-As you can see in above output, left column denotes parameters which can be limited using ulimit, along with their measuring unit and option to be used in braces and last column shows current set value.
+As you can see in above output, left column denotes parameters which can be limited using ulimit, along with their measuring unit and option to be used in braces and the last column shows current set value.

 ulimit controlled parameters :

 See below list of parameters which can be limit using ulimit and their details.
-List is from man page and parameters are self explanatory.
+The list is from man page and parameters are self-explanatory.
 Since this is bash built in; when you check manpage, you will see all bash commands.
 You have to scroll that man page all the way to bottom (since its alphabetically sorted) to get to